mberto79/XCALibre.jl/docs/src/index.md

-# XCALibre.jl
+## XCALibre.jl

 *XPU CFD Algorithms and libraries*

 ## What is XCALibre.jl?
----

 XCALibre.jl (pronounced as the mythical sword *Excalibur*) is a general purpose Computational Fluid Dynamics (CFD) library for 2D and 3D simulations on structured/unstructured grids using the finite volume method.
 XCALibre.jl has been designed to act as a platform for developing, testing and using *XPU CFD Algorithms and Libraries* to give researchers in both academia and industry alike a tool that can be used to test out ideas easily within a framework that offers acceptable performance.
 To this end, XCALibre.jl has been implemented to offer both CPU multi-threaded capabilities or GPU acceleration using the same codebase (thanks to the unified programming framework provided by [KernelAbstractions.jl](https://juliagpu.github.io/KernelAbstractions.jl/stable/)).
 Additionally, XCALibre.jl also offers a friendly API for those users who are interested in running CFD simulations with the existing solvers and models built into XCALibre.jl.

 ## Why XCALibre.jl?
----

 For CFD researchers whose research involves developing new numerical methods, turbulence models, or novel CFD methodologies, the development process can be taxiing when using commercial packages and their imagination might be constrained by having to adhere to either limited access to internal code functionality or exhausted as they reformulate their ideas to fit within any interfaces provided by the code.
 There are excellent open source CFD packages where access to functionality or internals is available, however, they are either written in static languages such as C/C++ or dynamic languages such as Python.
 In static languages, the resulting code is likely highly performant but implementation can be slow and often has a high learning curve (specially if the developer/researcher has no prior knowledge of the language).
 On the other hand, dynamics languages such as Python can offer a nice development experience at the cost of low runtime or reduced performance.
 The development of XCALibre.jl was motivated when we discovered the Julia programming language, which promises an interactive and enjoyable implementation experience whilst being able to generate performant code.
 Thanks to the tools available in the Julia ecosystems (see [Main dependencies](@ref)) it is also possible to generate CPU and GPU code using Julia.
 As a side effect, XCALibre.jl can also link readily with the entire Julia ecosystem, including machine learning frameworks such as Flux.jl, Lux.jl, Knet.jl, etc. Thanks to a user-friendly API, ultimately, we hope that XCALibre.jl can be useful to anyone who has an interest in CFD.
-Enjoy and give us feedback LINK.
+Enjoy and give us [feedback](@ref #10).

 ## Main features
----

 ### Multiple backends
 XCALibre.jl embraces parallelism out-of-the-box on all the compute backends supported by [KernelAbstractions.jl](https://juliagpu.github.io/KernelAbstractions.jl/stable/).
 That is,